dborth/fceugx/readme.txt

 executables		Contains Gamecube / Wii DOL files
 				(for loading from other methods)

-fceu			Contains the directory structure required for storing
+fceugx			Contains the directory structure required for storing
 				roms and saves (see below)

 ----------------------------